 Now, imagine all the active fund managers and investment gurus had been replaced with monkeys, who picked stocks by flinging their shit at the business pages of the newspaper.

-Human civilisation would be… pretty much the same.
-The monkeys would actually do a better job, because instead of jaw-dropping performance fees they’d be paid peanuts.
+Human civilisation would be… pretty much the same?
+The monkeys might even do a better job, because instead of jaw-dropping performance fees they’d be paid peanuts.

 Active funds charge higher fees than passive funds, because they incur higher costs in brokerage, research and analysis.
 Fair enough.
 However, the managers also take fat bonuses when they beat their benchmarks (as a reward for their genius insights).
 For some strange reason, they never dock their own pay when they underperform.